The Travels of Ibn Battuta: Second pilgrimage to Mecca

 Ibn Battuta left again for Baghdad, probably in July, but first took an excursion northwards along the river Tigris.
 He visited Mosul, where he was the guest of the Ilkhanate governor, and then the towns of Cizre (Jazirat ibn 'Umar) and Mardin in modern-day Turkey.
 At a hermitage on a mountain near Sinjar, he met a Kurdish mystic who gave him some silver coins.
 (Note: Most of Ibn Battuta's descriptions of the towns along the Tigris are copied from Ibn Jabayr's Rihla from 1184.)
 Once back in Mosul, he joined a "feeder" caravan of pilgrims heading south to Baghdad, where they would meet up with the main caravan that crossed the Arabian Desert to Mecca.
-Ill with diarrhoea, he arrived in the city weak and exhausted for his second hajj.
+Ill with diarrhea, he arrived in the city weak and exhausted for his second hajj.

 From Aden Ibn Battuta embarked on a ship heading for Zeila on the coast of Somalia.
 Later he would visit Mogadishu, the then pre-eminent city of the "Land of the Berbers" (بلد البربر Bilad al-Barbar, the medieval Arabic term for the Horn of Africa).

 Ibn Battuta arrived in Mogadishu in 1331, at the zenith of its prosperity.
 He described Mogadishu as "an exceedingly large city" with many rich merchants, which was famous for its high quality fabric that it exported to Egypt, among other places.
 He also describes the hospitality of the people of Mogadishu and how locals would put travelers up in their home to help the local economy.
 Battuta added that the city was ruled by a Somali sultan, Abu Bakr ibn Shaikh 'Umar, who had a Barbara origin, an ancient term to describe the ancestors of the Somali people.
 He spoke the Mogadishan Somali or Banadiri Somali (referred to by Battuta as Benadir) language as well as Arabic with equal fluency.
 The sultan also had a retinue of wazirs (ministers), legal experts, commanders, royal eunuchs, and other officials at his beck and call.

 Ibn Battuta continued by ship south to the Swahili Coast, a region then known in Arabic as the Bilad al-Zanj ("Land of the Zanj"), with an overnight stop at the island town of Mombasa.
 Although relatively small at the time, Mombasa would become important in the following century.
 After a journey along the coast, Ibn Battuta next arrived in the island town of Kilwa in present-day Tanzania, which had become an important transit centre of the gold trade.
 He described the city as "one of the finest and most beautifully built towns; all the buildings are of wood, and the houses are roofed with dīs reeds".